shawnyu5/gh-ac/README.md

 ## Setup

 This extension uses the `$BROWSER` environment variable to determine the browser to use.
-Add the following to your `bashrc`
+Add the following to your `bashrc` / `zshrc`

 ```bash
 export BROWSER="path/to/browser"